oliverde8/PageComposer/Readme.md

             'text' => 'My Test Content 1' // The text to display.
         ]
     ],
-    'myPage/content/element2' => [ // A second elemnt like the first one.
+    'myPage/content/element2' => [ // A second element like the first one.
         'parent' => 'myPage/content',
         'component' => 'text',
         'config' => [